 Prepayment risk - The Pandemic has led to historically low interest rates.
 Prepayments on our investment securities typically increase when interest rates fall.
 An increase in prepayments can negatively impact our net interest margin and tangible net book value, which could be material.
-Over the near term, we anticipate that social distancing, operational headwinds and negative credit conditions arising from the Pandemic are likely to disrupt housing turnover, mortgage originations and refinance activity.
-These conditions could mitigate an increase in prepayment activity despite the current record low interest rates.
-However, the extent and duration of any such mitigation is uncertain, and prepayments could materially exceed our expectations.
-Furthermore, over time, we expect that prepayment activity for much of the mortgage universe will increase as these conditions abate and lenders become increasingly willing to lend.
-Additionally, technological advances and changes to GSE underwriting requirements, potentially implemented in part or in whole in response to the Pandemic, could lead to materially faster prepayments.
-It is also possible that after the extended forbearance periods offered by the GSEs, which may extend up to 12 months, borrowers may be unable to resume monthly payments leading to a larger scale of buyouts of delinquent loans from mortgage pools by the GSE's than we anticipate.
+Mortgage rates have declined to historic lows and could continue to decline.
+It is also possible that after the Pandemic induced extended forbearance periods offered by the GSEs, which may extend up to 12 months, borrowers may be unable to resume monthly payments leading to a large scale buyouts of delinquent loans from mortgage pools by the GSE's.
+Additionally, technological advances throughout origination channels and changes to GSE underwriting requirements, potentially implemented in part or in whole in response to the Pandemic, could increase and/or accelerate the pace of mortgage origination activity.
+Any one of these factors could lead to materially faster prepayments.
 Furthermore, since prepayment models were not designed to incorporate the unique circumstances associated with the Pandemic, they may be less predictive of prepayment activity, hindering our ability to accurately forecast prepayment rates.